ludwikbukowski/empexCookbook/README.md

 $ ng serve
 ```
 and navigate to http://localhost:4200/
-Now you can create and remove recipes.
+Now you can create and remove recipes using dashboard